Survey Results - Trainee feedback on BDB Pitmans

 Managing partner: Andrew Smith

-What we do: The firm’s main practice groups are; real estate, private wealth, charities, corporate and commercial, employment, government and infrastructure and litigation.
+What we do: The firm’s main practice groups are: charities, corporate and commercial, employment, family and matrimonial, infrastructure, litigation, pensions, private wealth, public law, real estate, restructuring and insolvency, and white-collar crime and investigations.
 Our clients range from individuals, to public sector bodies, charities and large corporations.

 What we’re looking for: At BDB Pitmans, we don’t look for one particular type of trainee.
 We believe individual differences bring great strengths to our firm.
 There are, however, some traits our trainees all have in common.
 They are confident, enthusiastic, commercially-minded, can search for (and find) innovative solutions to problems, and demonstrate a real passion for learning.